-Speed These are determined by the power output, that determines the charging speed Speca (i.e. greater power, greater speed of charging) Chargepoint Power output of the charge point, measured in kilowatts (kW) Fower output of the charge point, measured in knowatts (kw) power Current Alternating current (AC) for slower charging or Direct current (DC) for faster charging Connector Each charger type has an associated set of connectors which are designed for low or high power use.
+Speed These are determined by the power output, that determines the charging speed (i.e. greater power, greater speed of charging) Chargepoint Power output of the charge point, measured in kilowatts (kW) power Current Alternating current (AC) for slower charging or Direct current (DC) for faster charging Connector Each charger type has an associated set of connectors which are designed for low or high power use.
 A Type 1 plug is a five-pin design and has a latch that keeps the plug in place and prevents it from being dislodged from the charger socket.
 A Type 2 charging cable features a seven-pin connection (is the European-standard plug-type used by every new EV), which instead of latches utilise a locking pin that locates and secures the plug in place.
 Type 1 is a single- phase charging cable and Type 2 are available in single or three phase.
-Mode There are four different charging modes: Mode 1: Standard socket outlet (domestic) Mode 2: Standard socket outlet with an AC EV supply equipment (domestic) - Mode 3: AC EV equipment permanently connected to an AC supply network - Mode 4: DC EV supply equipment
+16 7,7 Mode There are four different charging modes: - Mode 1: Standard socket outlet (domestic) - Mode 2: Standard socket outlet with an AC EV supply equipment (domestic) - Mode 3: AC EV equipment permanently connected to an AC supply network - Mode 4: DC EV supply equipment 17